- Accounting & Finance

 Most of the work is carried out under supervision of an assistant driller.
 See Derrickman/Driller (Oil and Gas) for further details.

-Working EnvironmentRoustabouts and roughnecks work up to 12 hours a day on a 24-hour shift rota.
+What's the working environment like working as a Roustabout/Roughneck?Roustabouts and roughnecks work up to 12 hours a day on a 24-hour shift rota.
 They normally work on a rig or platform for two or three weeks, followed by two or three weeks’ rest period ashore.

 Oil drilling rigs are small, mobile structures; production platforms are larger, accommodating 50 to 100 workers, where facilities include cabins, canteens, recreational facilities and offices.
 Alcohol and smoking are banned.
 Working on a rig or platform can be physically demanding, working in all types of weather, often very cold, and at heights.